stevenjlho/leetcode/solutions/130. Surrounded Regions/README.md

 ## Intuition

-The key strategy is indeed to first identify and mark 'O's that are connected to the boundaries (as these cannot be flipped) and then handle the flipping of the remaining 'O's.
-This ensures that only the surrounded regions are flipped.
+The core idea is to identify 'O's connected to the boundary of the board since they cannot be surrounded.
+We use Depth-First Search (DFS) to handle the flipping of the remaining 'O's.

 ## Approach

 1. Immediately return if the board is empty, as there are no regions to process.
-2. Implement a Depth-First Search (DFS) function that marks 'O's connected to the boundary as '#'.
-This function:
-   - Returns immediately if it encounters a boundary or a non-'O' cell.
+2. Store the dimensions of the board in `row` and `col`.
+3. Define a recursive DFS function that:
+   - Checks if the current cell is within bounds and is an 'O'.
-   - Marks the current 'O' cell as '#' and recursively explores its adjacent cells (up, down, left, right).
+   - Marks the current cell as visited by changing 'O' to '#'.
+   - Recursively explores adjacent cells (up, down, left, right).
-3. Perform DFS from 'O's on the boundaries (first and last rows, first and last columns) to protect the regions connected to edges.
+4. Iterate over the boundary cells (first and last rows, first and last columns) and apply DFS to each 'O' found.
+This step marks all 'O's that are connected to the boundary with '#'.
-4. After DFS, iterate through the board:
+5. Iterate over the boundary cells
-   - Flip isolated 'O's (which are not marked as '#') to 'X's.
+   - Flip unconnected 'O's (not marked by DFS) to 'X's.
-   - Restore '#' back to 'O' for those connected to the boundary.
+   - Restore the marked '#' cells back to 'O's.

 ## Complexity

-- Time Complexity: O(MxN), where M is the number of rows and N is the number of columns in the board.
-In the worst case, DFS is applied to all cells.
+- Time Complexity: O(M*N), where M is the number of rows and N is the number of columns.
+Each cell is potentially visited during the DFS.
-- Space complexity: O(MxN) in the worst case, due to the recursive call stack of DFS.
-However, it's typically less since not all cells will be part of the recursive calls.
+- Space complexity: O(M*N) in the worst case, due to the recursion stack in DFS.
+This happens when the board is filled with 'O's, and the DFS explores all cells.

 ## Code